rodrigobars/WorkScripts/README.md

 # WorkScripts
-Some RPA scripts to execute the repetitive manual work.
+Some RPA scripts to execute the repetitive manual work, involving automating: 'Word', 'Excel' and the WebBrowser 'Google Chrome'.